When you purchase through links on our site, we may earn an affiliate commission. This doesn’t affect our editorial independence.

 Credit: Future of Flight

 Since the early 1900s, aerial cars have been a common feature of science fiction and fantasy literature.
 It now seem like they might soon become a reality.
 Aerospace engineer at Missouri University of Science and Technology in Rolla aerospace Xiaosong Du says the technology to create flying cars is currently in existence.
-Several patented concepts for air taxis and vertical take-off and landing (VTOL) vehicles from companies like Uber and Hyundai hold a promise to revolutionize urban mobility.
+The potential to transform urban mobility is seen in a number of patented ideas for air taxis and vertical take-off and landing (VTOL) vehicles from firms like Uber and Hyundai.
+Reduced traffic, shorter commutes, and new opportunities for transportation infrastructure are among our expectations in all of these developments.

 4. Quantum Computing